junior-devleague/cyber-security/schools/waipahu/2017/class-briefing.md

 ## Topics
 Format of the class was as follows:
   - Students worked on building a client browser in python.

 ## Homework
   - None
+# Class Recap - Week 18 - 12/19/17 11:12am - 12:38pmam
+## Topics
+Format of the class was as follows:
+  - Students worked on school network security policy for violating ethics contract.

+## Homework
+  - None